 On December 19, 2018, Granite LP entered into and fully drew down a US\$185.0 million senior unsecured non-revolving term facility that originally matured on December 19, 2022.
 On October 10, 2019, Granite refinanced the US\$185.0 million term facility and extended the maturity date two years to December 19, 2024 (the "2024 Term Loan").
 The 2024 Term Loan is fully prepayable without penalty.
 Any amount repaid may not be re-borrowed.
 Interest on drawn amounts is calculated based on LIBOR plus an applicable margin determined by reference to the external credit rating of Granite LP and is payable monthly in arrears.
 Deferred financing costs of \$0.8 million were incurred and are recorded as a reduction against the principal owing.
-In addition, as a result of the extension in the maturity date in October 2019, Granite recorded a nominal loss in fair value (gains) losses on financial instruments on the combined statement of net income as a result of the debt modification.

-In conjunction with the extension, the previously existing cross currency interest rate swap associated with the term facility was terminated on September 24, 2019 and blended into a new cross currency interest rate swap (note 8(b)).
+In conjunction with the extension, the previously existing cross currency interest rate swap associated with the term facility was terminated on September 24, 2019 and blended into a new cross currency interest rate swap (note 7(b)).